robbinjanssen/home-assistant-omnik-inverter/README.md

 - Omnik4000TL2
 - Ginlong stick (JSON)

-After installation you can add the sensors through the integration page.
-The values will be presented as sensors in [Home Assistant](https://home-assistant.io/).
+After installation you can add the inverter through the integration page.
+The values will be presented by two devices in Home Assistant.
+One is the inverter containing the actual solar power, and one is the device containing information about the wifi signal.

 ## Requirements